-But here’s the problem.
+And here’s the problem.
 As interest rates decline, it becomes more and more attractive for governments to issue more debt.
 Essentially, if the government originally borrowed at 8%, but can now borrow at 2%, it makes perfect sense to refinance.
-That’s exactly what you or I would do with out home mortgage.
+That’s exactly what you or I would do with our home mortgage.

-But the funny thing is the government never pays that money back.
+Funny thing though – the government never actually pays that money back.
 Unlike when you or I borrow, government debt is repeatedly refinanced over and over again.
 Effectively, the government isn’t paying off the original principal, it only pays the interest incurred which it has control over.

 And because it is much easier politically to borrow money than it is to cut services, governments tend to continue this cycle of borrowing and spending.

 Also, as interest rates decline, the ability to use interest rate management to control economic growth diminishes.
 Although that doesn’t stop governments from trying as evidenced by the recent announcement that the Bank of England cut its benchmark interest rate to a new low and said it would buy government and corporate bonds as part of a broad package of measures to stimulate the U.K. economy in the wake of the Brexit vote.

 The federal government sets the target fed funds rate at which banks lend money to each other overnight.

 The target fed funds rate is used to control economic growth based on the government’s assessment of current and future economic trends.

 The fed funds rate also influences the treasury yield, the rate at which the federal government borrows to fund its operations and programs.